jcarpenter/joshcarpenter.ca/src/posts/negative-emissions-tech.md

 -   Tollefson, Jeff.
 "Iron-dumping ocean experiment sparks controversy."
 Nature.
 23 May 2017. <https://www.nature.com/news/iron-dumping-ocean-experiment-sparks-controversy-1.22031>

-The 2019 IPCC Oceans and Cryosphere's report casts doubt on the impact of these approaches. ==[The Ocean and Cryosphere in a Changing Climate](https://www.ipcc.ch/srocc/home/).
-Geneva, Switzerland: IPCC.
-25 Sep 2019.
-5--10.==
+The 2019 IPCC Oceans and Cryosphere's report casts doubt on the impact of these approaches. ==[The Ocean and Cryosphere in a Changing Climate](https://www.ipcc.ch/srocc/home/){.ref-title title=Title}.
+[Geneva, Switzerland: IPCC]{.ref-publisher title=Publisher}.
+[25 Sep 2019]{.ref-issued title=Issued}.
+[5--10]{.ref-locator title=Locator}.==

 > The feasibility of climate mitigation by open ocean fertilization of productivity is limited to negligible, due to the likely decadal-scale return to the atmosphere of nearly all the extra carbon removed, associated difficulties in carbon accounting, risks of unintended side effects and low acceptability.
 Other human interventions to enhance marine carbon uptake, e.g., ocean alkalinisation (enhanced weathering), would also have governance challenges, with the increased risk of undesirable ecological consequences (high confidence).

 ## Criticism of NETs: they are risky and unproven, and being used by global leaders as an excuse to delay critical cuts to growth and consumerism

 The critique: We cannot avoid emissions reductions (10% reduction by rich nations per year).
 NET have a role to play, but a small one.
 Success will ultimately require slowing growth and consumerism.
-But leaders are desperate to avoid that, so they lean on technology solutions. ==Hickel, Jason.
-[The Paris Agreement Is Deeply Flawed - It's Time for a New Deal](https://www.aljazeera.com/indepth/opinion/paris-agreement-deeply-flawed-time-deal-180316115219671.html).
-Al Jazeera.
-16 Mar 2018.
-Retrieved 5 Oct 2019.==
+But leaders are desperate to avoid that, so they lean on technology solutions. ==[Hickel, Jason]{.ref-author title=Authors}.
+[The Paris Agreement Is Deeply Flawed - It's Time for a New Deal](https://www.aljazeera.com/indepth/opinion/paris-agreement-deeply-flawed-time-deal-180316115219671.html){.ref-title title=Title}.
+[Al Jazeera]{.ref-container title=Newspaper}.
+[16 Mar 2018]{.ref-issued title=Issued}.
+[Retrieved 5 Oct 2019]{.ref-accessed title=Accessed}.==

 ### Paper by European Academies' Science Advisory Council summarizes the pushback: